ggracee17/loop-mania/README.md

+# Loop Mania
-# UNSW 21T2 COMP2511 Major Project: Loop Mania
+UNSW 21T2 COMP2511 Major Project

 The game world contains a path composed of image tiles which forms a loop.
 The Character automatically moves clockwise from position to position through this path, starting from the Hero's Castle.